Have you ever wondered what they actually mean

 This technique leaves us with a lot of oxygen, muscle movement and awareness.
 In itself it is very powerful and can be studied anywhere and at any time.
 Make sure you use both, chest and abdominal breathing and you become aware of how they work together.
 This calms you down and anchors you in the present.
 It prevents anxiety and helps with stressful situations.
 So actually, we flutists are blessed!
 We get to study playing the instrument and coping with performance anxiety at the same time!

 For more information on performance anxiety, check out my article —> Fight or Flight.

 So we have covered the inhaling part of breathing.
 What about exhaling?

 You are perfectly right.
 This is what serves us the most when playing the flute.
 But only if we inhaled consciously and deeply as explained earlier.
-Otherwise, exhaling is close to playing your flute in apnea, which means not controlling anything, from sound to intonation and phrasing.
+Otherwise, exhaling is close to playing your flute in apnea, which means not controlling anything, from sound to intonation nor phrasing.

-This will also lead to a beautiful alive sound with natural vibrato, which will become our business card.
+This will also lead to a beautiful alive sound with a natural vibrato, which will become our business card.

 So now we will feel where the control is based in our body by:

 - exhaling on continuous airflow introducing a pulsation with a combination of consonants like ts, ch, tsh…

 - doing the same while kneeling down, elongating the air column by stretching our backbone